History of the University of Southern California: 21st century

-Concerns and controversies
+Legal issues

-USC became embroiled in a series of controversies in the 2010s.
+USC became embroiled in a series of legal matters in the 2010s.
 On May 1, 2014, USC was named as one of many higher-education institutions under investigation by the Office of Civil Rights for potential Title IX violations by Barack Obama's White House Task Force to Protect Students from Sexual Assault.
 USC is also under a concurrent Title IX investigation for potential antimale bias in disciplinary proceedings, as well as denial of counseling resources to male students, as of 8 March 2016.
 In 2018, USC was ordered to pay $111,965 in legal fees to a male student accused of rape after the Title IX investigation run by Gretchen Means Gaspari was deemed unfair.
 In 2020, USC was penalized for its faulty Title IX processes by the U.S. Department of Education's Office for Civil Rights.

 In 2017, the university came into the national spotlight when the Los Angeles Times published information about Carmen A. Puliafito, the dean of USC's medical school.
 After accusations of drug use, he resigned from his position as dean in 2016 and was fired from the school the following year after the news stories were published.
 His medical license was subsequently suspended pending a decision whether it should be terminated.
 On August 17, 2018, his license G 88200 in the State of California was revoked based on discipline orders.
 In 2019, USC lost accreditation for their joint-run fellowship program in cardiovascular disease.

 To replace Puliafito, USC named Rohit Varma as dean of Keck School of Medicine of USC, but in 2017, Varma resigned after it came to light that USC had disciplined him for inappropriate behavior 15 years earlier.